Find Affordable College Courses

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Associate Degree Colleges.

 Our 2023 rankings named NorthWest Arkansas Community College the most popular school in Arkansas for liberal arts / sciences and humanities students working on their associate degree.
-Located in the city of Bentonville, NWACC is a public college with a medium-sized student population.
+Located in the city of Bentonville, NWACC is a public school with a moderately-sized student population.

 About 65% of the students majoring in liberal arts / sciences and humanities at the school are women while 35% are male.